 He charges £20 a go to compile a report on someone's social media presence, helping to put daters' minds at rest before they go for a real-life meeting.

 He's also planning on setting up a monthly subscription service, so that people who are constantly matching and meeting up with new people can get as many reports as they need for a set price.

 How to catch a catfish

-If you've ever watched MTV's Catfish you'll probably know the most common social media stalking tactics already - you don't have to be a tech genius to try them out for yourself.
+If you've ever watched MTV's Catfish you'll probably know the most common social media stalking tactics already - you don't have to be a tech genius to try them out for yourself and start making money.

 But if you're new to the game, here's some to try out...

 Cover all social media channels

 Facebook will probably be your go-to social media platform for stalking purposes, but don't forget Twitter, Instagram, Pinterest, and even LinkedIn are all good for informational purposes.